ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_DeleteOryAccessControlPolicyRoleReader DeleteOryAccessControlPolicyRoleReader
+DeleteOryAccessControlPolicyRoleReader DeleteOryAccessControlPolicyRoleReader is
-_DeleteOryAccessControlPolicyRoleReader is a Reader for the
+a Reader for the DeleteOryAccessControlPolicyRole structure._
-DeleteOryAccessControlPolicyRole structure._

 #### Properties